mobilemutex/GhidraCalculator/README.md

 2. Search for **"Calculator"**
 3. Check the box next to **"CalculatorPlugin"**
 4. Click **OK**
+5. The Calculator and history windows should appear, but if not, follow step 3

 ### Step 3: Access the Calculator
-1. Go to **Window → Calculator**
+1. Go to **Window → Calculator** and click on **Calculator**
+2. Go to **Window → Calculator** and click on **Calculator History**
-2. The calculator window will appear and can be docked anywhere
+3. The calculator and history windows will appear and can be docked anywhere